Chevrotain/chevrotain/packages/website/docs/features/llk.md

    A+
 ```

-Chevrotain will throw a an error during the parser initialization in this case.
+Chevrotain will throw an error during parser initialization in this case.
-This is because there is no fixed number of tokens we can use to choose between the alternatives
+This is because there is no fixed number of tokens we can use to choose between the alternatives,
-that is due to a potentially **infinite** number of "A" tokens that can appear before the "B" - "C" tokens.
+due to a potentially **infinite** number of "A" tokens that can appear before the "B"|"C"|"D" tokens.